Go to content

 "Bats feed on blood"

-There are around 1,000 bat species in the world, of which three species in South America feed on the blood of cattle (in the same way that mosquitoes do).
-All the species in Europe feed on insects.
-A single Pipistrelle bat can eat 3,000 insects in one night.
+There are over 1,400 bat species in the world.
+In Central and South America and Mexico there are three species of vampire bats which feed on the blood of cattle (in the same way that mosquitoes do).
+All the species in Europe are insectivorous, and a single Pipistrelle bat can eat 3,000 insects in one night.

 "Bats have rabies"